financial advisers

 Source: J.P.
 Morgan Asset Management Guide to the Markets Q1 2023

-Lower starting valuations for bonds and equities are fortunate because there are still many economic and political uncertainties going forward.
-Although falling in the US, inflation remains high globally and the question of how fast it falls this year remains a key variable for markets.
+Lower starting valuations for bonds and equities are fortunate because there are still many economic and political uncertainties.
+Although falling in the US, inflation remains high globally, and the question of how fast it falls this year remains a key variable for markets.

 CPI forecast 2023